ryanr01/mse411tapbotsc/README.md

 The code relies only on the Arduino core and runs the sequence inside the `loop()` function.

+Debug messages use `Serial.print` and appear on the hardware serial port at 115200 baud.
+Set your serial monitor to the same rate to view the output.

 ## Behavior

 1. **RESET**: Fires a solenoid and homes each stepper in 1&nbsp;cm increments until its optical sensor is triggered.